jeffpar/pcjs.v1/my_modules/shared/lib/README.md

 	/* global Buffer: false */

-And [weblib.js](weblib.js) is appropriate only for client modules, because it contains code that relies on the brower's global *window* object, as indicated by:
+And [weblib.js](weblib.js) is appropriate only for client modules, because it contains code that relies on the browser's global *window* object, as indicated by:

 	/* global window: true */